HR 101: How to Measure Employee Engagement in 2025

 Best Practices When Measuring Employee Engagement

-An annual employee engagement survey is a great way to gather in-depth data from your employees, but employee engagement measurement tools also need to be used throughout the year to get a true grasp of how engaged your employees are.
+An annual survey is a popular employee engagement best practice and a great way to gather in-depth data from your employees, but employee engagement measurement tools also need to be used throughout the year to get a true grasp of how engaged your employees are.

 For example, goal check-in software supports the practice of having managers meet with their employees for just a few minutes multiple times throughout the year.
 This gives employees a chance to bring up potential problems that could impact their engagement, and managers can help keep employees on track to meet their goals.